ebp-nor/workshop-2024/09_FCS_GX.md

 As we have done earlier, we have set up this script for you.
 Create a run.sh in your working folder (`/projects/ec146/work/<username>/fcsgx`) with this content (with `nano` for instance):

 ```
-sbatch /cluster/projects/nn9984k/cripts/run_gcsgx.sh assembly.fasta \
+sbatch /cluster/projects/nn9984k/scripts/run_fcsgx.sh assembly.fasta \
 taxonomy_id
 ```
-You have to modify the run.sh script based on your assembly file and you have to find the taxonomy ID for *Athalia rosae* and input that.
+You have to modify the run.sh script based on your assembly file and you have to find the NCBI taxonomy ID for *Athalia rosae* and input that.

 Unfortunately this program requires a lot of memory to run (["approximately 470 GiB"](https://github.com/ncbi/fcs/wiki/FCS-GX)).
 If it is given unsufficient memory, the running time can increase by a factor of 10000x.
-On Saga, there are not that [many nodes](https://www.uio.no/english/services/it/research/platforms/edu-research/help/fox/system-overview.md) with a lot of memory.
-The normal nodes have 501 GiB RAM, while the GPU accelerated nodes have up to 1006 GiB.
-Ideally, the job should have been allocated a bit more memory than what it strictly needs, but that is not easy here.
-Luckily, it should run in a handful of minutes if configured properly (1-30 minutes when tested).
+On Saga, there are not that [many nodes](https://documentation.sigma2.no/hpc_machines/saga.html) with a lot of memory.
+There are 8 so-called bigmem nodes, which should be abel to handle multiple jobs each of the script above.
+However, these are quite heavily used, so it is not certain that we will be able to run our jobs here.
+If configured properly, it is quite quick (1-30 minutes when testing).

 We should coordinate this, so only a couple people submit to the cluster.
-Let us know when you are at this point, and we can coordinate this.
+Let us know when you are at this point, and we coordinate.

 After running the decontamination script, which foreign contaminants did you find?